St John Parish Council

 Finance

-We have continued to manage our finances prudently, and this year we have been able to not increase the Council Tax precept for 2023/2024.
+We have continued to manage our finances prudently, and this year we have been able to not increase the Council Tax precept for 2024/2025, as our finances have been supplemented by an additional £2040 from Cornwall Council, from income generated by the council tax on 73 second homes in the parish.

 Planning

-We have dealt with several planning applications for chalet improvements/rebuilds at Freathy and Tregonhawke.
-There is a growing trend of non-residential owners submitting redevelopment plans that are contrary to the special planning conditions (Article 4).
-Furthermore, the proposed designs are not appropriate in terms of size and appearance, and would harm the unique nature of these settlements.
-We have held several meetings with Cornwall Council’s planning department and have agreed a Planning Guidance Note which sets out expected approaches to developments of chalets.
-This note includes advice on several aspects of development from access, cliff stability considerations, drainage, boundaries, roof overhangs etc.
+We have dealt with several planning applications for chalet improvements/rebuilds at Freathy and Tregonhawke, including using the principles agreed with Cornwall Council In the Planning Guidance Note which sets out expected approaches to developments of chalets.
+This includes advice on several aspects of development from access, cliff stability considerations, drainage, boundaries, roof overhangs etc.

 Transparency